cozodb/cozo/README.md

 > can make it clearer and more maintainable, with no loss in efficiency.
 > This is unlike the monolithic approach taken by the SQL `select-from-where` in nested forms,
 > which can sometimes read like [golfing](https://en.wikipedia.org/wiki/Code_golf).

+### Time travel?

+Time travel in the database setting means tracking changes to data over time and allowing queries to be logically executed at a point in time to get a historical view of the data.

+> In a sense, this makes your database _immutable_,
+> since nothing is really deleted from the database ever.
+>
+> In Cozo, instead of having all data automatically support
+> time travel, we let you decide if you want the capability
+> for each of your relation.
+Every extra functionality comes
+> with its cost, and you don't want to pay the price if you don't use it.
+>
+> For the reason why you might want time travel for your data,
+> we have written a [short story](https://docs.cozodb.org/en/latest/releases/v0.4.html).

 ### How performant?